aws/jsii/CONTRIBUTING.md

 docker run --net=host -it -v $PWD:$PWD -w $PWD ${IMAGE}
 ```

-You can then run ./install.sh and ./build.sh as described below.
+You can then run `./build.sh` as described below.

 ### Bootstrapping